webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 ### Accepting Popups

 Some websites are required to get informed consent from users to track them, others require their users to verify their age before viewing adult content.
-While both of these could be handled with logins, often websites choose to use cookies — small pieces of configuration data stored in the browser.
+Websites often choose to use cookies — small pieces of configuration data stored in the browser — to store this information alongside other cookies such as a login session.
 Interacting with popups that store the user's choices in a cookie will in turn store those cookies within the browser profile.
 Like everything else those cookie values will be used when crawling with the browser profile.

 ### Changing Browser Settings